 Prerequisite: CS/MG 527.
-(First semester-every other year; next offered 2003/3 credits) This course investigates the process of managing a computer-related project.
+(First semester-every other year/3 credits)

+This course investigates the process of managing a computer-related project.
 It includes scheduling techniques and automated tools such as scheduling packages.
 Focus will be on the team environment conducive to successful project completion.